Contrary to popular belief, serial port technology from the IT Stone-ages is still alive and kicking.

 Be careful with apt-get update, apt-get upgrade

 There is one downside to installing drivers this way.
 The Moxa Nport virtual serial port driver does not survive an apt-get upgrade.
-After performing an upgrade, the driver is corrupted.
+After performing an upgrade, the driver is ‘corrupted’ thus the ports are inaccessible.
 An uninstall/reinstall of the driver helps but it feels like some band aid.

 If your sensors or devices with serial ports are places at a large distance from your Industrial PC, a Serial Device Server or Gateway is the perfect solution for your range needs.